- 11+ Mock Exams

 By scoring 111 or more, your child will be eligible for consideration for a place at any Slough grammar school named on your Local Authority’s Common Application Form (CAF).
 However, this does not guarantee a place as the schools may be oversubscribed.
 Each school’s admissions policy will describe how places are allocated in the event of oversubscription.

-The results for the 2019 Slough 11 Plus were released on Monday 14th October 2019.
-The results for the 2020 exam will be announced in the middle of October 2020 (the specific date will not be given in advance by the Slough Consortium of Grammar Schools).
+The results for the 2020 Slough 11 Plus exam were released on 20th November 2020.
+The results date for the 2021 Slough 11 Plus exam has not been announced (the specific date will not be given in advance by the Slough Consortium of Grammar Schools).

 What is required to pass the Slough Consortium 11 Plus?